strongbox/strongbox-docs/Raw-Layout-Provider.md

-WARNING: This feature is currently experimental and it's implementation may change without warning.
+**WARNING:** This feature is currently experimental, under active development and it's implementation may change without warning.
+If you would like to try it out and find issues, please report the on the issue tracker.
+At the moment, only hosted repositories have been tested; proxy and group raw repositories are still not implemented.

 The Raw layout provider allows storing artifacts that have no particular strict format.